 While many of us use cloud storage nowadays (Google Drive, OneDrive, Dropbox etc.), USB drives (or flash drives) are still popular.
 Small enough to fit in your pocket, cheap, and easy to use, these are a dependable form of storage.
 But what happens if you drop one from height, or accidentally sit or stand on it?
-Your shattered USB may be ruined.
-Does this mean all of your data is lost?
+Shattered USB?
+Is your data actually gone forever?

 Not necessarily.
 There may yet be hope.

 Some people make the mistake of assuming otherwise.
 So don’t toss the drive in the trash.
 This eliminates any chance of recovering your files.
 They should check if it’s in working order.
 No matter what level of damage the shattered USB has taken, it’s worth investigating the chances of getting your data back.